kyamaguchi/kindle/README.md

 You can change user agent alias with `USER_AGENT_ALIAS='Windows IE 9'`.
 You can find available alias with `Mechanize::AGENT_ALIASES`.

+Or

+You can totally customize user agent with `USER_AGENT`.
+Set the value like `Mozilla/5.0 (Macintosh; ...`.
+You can find yours in http://whatsmyuseragent.com/

 ## Other usage and license

 MIT